Top 10 Tips for Maintaining Your Pet’s Healthy Skin

 7. Moisturize

 Just like humans, pets can benefit from moisturizing products.
 Use pet-safe moisturizers or coconut oil to keep their skin hydrated.
-Avoid using human products as they can contain ingredients harmful to pets.
+Avoid using human products, as they can contain ingredients harmful to pets.
+Coconut oil is a popular natural option that can be applied directly to your pet's skin and coat.

 8. Regular Vet Check-Ups